-Override a Managed Ruleset · Cloudflare Ruleset Engine docs

 Override a Managed Ruleset

-You cannot add or remove rules from a Managed Ruleset, but you can customize its behavior by overriding it at deployment.
+To customize the behavior of a Managed Ruleset, override the ruleset at deployment.
 When you override a ruleset you specify changes to be executed on top of the default configuration.
-These changes take precedence over the ruleset's default behavior.
+These changes take precedence over the ruleset’s default behavior.

-For example, if you want to test a ruleset before enforcing it, you may want to execute a Managed Ruleset with all rules set to
+For example, to test a Managed Ruleset before enforcing it, consider executing the ruleset with all rules set to

 log instead of their default actions.
-To accomplish this, override the configured behavior of the Managed Ruleset at the ruleset level, so that each rule uses the Log action.
+To do this, override the configured behavior of the Managed Ruleset at the ruleset level, so that each rule uses the

 Working with overrides